 F1 2025 calendar and race reports: The new Formula One season as it happens

-Is this McLaren's year, or will rivals be able to mount a challenge?
+Is this McLaren's year, or will rivals be able to pull off a coup?

-It might not be such good news for Aston Martin, which will need to wait before the Adrian Newey effect kicks in (the former Red Bull Racing design chief and engineering superstar was only able to start work at his new outfit on March 1 this year), and the team appeared to have one of the slowest cars at the Bahrain test last month.
-Still, Lance Stroll managed to claim sixth place Down Under, in the tricky conditions.
+Aston Martin will need to wait before the Adrian Newey effect kicks in — the former Red Bull Racing design chief and engineering superstar was only able to start work at his new outfit on March 1 this year, and the new team boss has said Newey’s attentions are almost entirely on Aston’s 2026 car.
+That’s an issue for 2025, as team has one of the slowest cars at the moment.
+Having said that, the whole field is close on lap times, and Aston has done marginally better in the GP weekends than predicted following the pre-season Bahrain test.

 When is the next F1 race?